ahmed8badr/CircularSlider-reactNative/README.md

 ## Notes

-- I couldn't find a library for an arc slider as desired, and due to time shortage I couldn't make my own slider using SVG, So i replaced it with a linear slider that delivers the same result
+- I couldn't find a library for an arc slider as desired, so i edited and customized the circle slider package as needed.